Best banks for internet banking security

 Navigation and logout: You should only be able to log in to your bank from one computer at a time, and hitting the logout button should instantly close your session.
-Banks lost points if they let us use the browser’s back button or visit an external site before returning to the online banking session without being asked to log in again.
+A two-stage logout process, where customers are asked to confirm that they wish to exit from online banking, could put customers at risk of unwittingly walking away from a computer while still logged in.

 Why is two-factor authentication (2FA) important?

-We were disappointed that The Co-operative Bank, Lloyds Banking Group (Bank of Scotland, Halifax and Lloyds Bank), NatWest, Santander and TSB are yet to adopt two-factor authentication, also known as 2FA, at login, despite having the technology to do so.
+We were disappointed that The Co-operative Bank, Clydesdale and Yorkshire Bank, Lloyds Bank (along with Bank of Scotland and Halifax, part of Lloyds Banking Group), Metro Bank, NatWest and RBS, Santander and TSB are yet to adopt two-factor authentication, also known as 2FA, at login, despite having the technology to do so.

 Passwords alone are no longer good enough, as weak login details can be easily guessed or gleaned from social media sites.